Reviews Contact WhatsApp Logo Viber Logo +977- 9849430866

 Cost Includes

-Kathmandu sightseeing tour: Pashupatinath | Boudhanath | Swayambhunath | Patan | Bhaktapur
+Kathmandu Day tour: Pashupatinath | Boudhanath | Swayambhunath | Patan | Bhaktapur

-NMA: Nepal Mountaineering Association permit | Mera Peak Climbing documentation
+NMA (Nepal Mountaineering Association) permit | Mera Peak Climbing Documentation

-Full board meals (B.L.D) and accommodation in teahouses | Tented Camp-during the climb
+Full board meals: B.L.D | Accommodation in Tea-houses | Tented Camp during the climb

-Experience expert tented camp management with personalized meals | essential camping gear
+Experience expert tented camp management with personalized meals | Essential Camping gear

-Trekking permits: TIMS | Makalu Barun national park entry | Government taxes- and fees
+Trekking permits: Makalu Barun national park Entry | Government taxes and fees

 Skilled staff provide climbing gear and personalized meals at every camp during the climb